Articles

 Achieving consistency across AI-generated documents is a top priority.
 Your goal is that a reader cannot tell which portions were drafted by AI versus a seasoned attorney – everything should read as a cohesive, polished whole.
 Here are techniques to ensure consistent tone, structure, and accuracy:

-• Use a Style Guide (and Enforce It): If your firm has a style guide (formal or informal), incorporate those rules into every AI drafting session.
+• Use a Style Guide (and Enforce It): If your firm has a style guide (formal or informal), incorporate those rules into every AI drafting session or a drafting agent's instructions.
 This might mean always instructing the AI with the same preamble (e.g., “Our firm writes in a neutral, third-person tone and uses Oxford commas; follow these conventions.”).
 Consistency in tone comes from repeatedly applying the same rules.
 During review, compare the AI draft against your style guide checklist: Are defined terms used uniformly?
 Is the level of formality consistent throughout?
 Any deviations should be edited out for uniformity.
 Some AI tools even allow uploading a style guide or have settings to enforce certain style choices.

 • Work Section by Section: To keep structure consistent, consider drafting and reviewing section by section rather than generating a whole long document in one go.
 For example, prompt the AI separately for the introduction, for each argument point, and for the conclusion, using your template headings.
 This ensures each part stays focused and follows the expected content for that section.
 It also makes it easier to enforce structural consistency, as you can check off each required section against your outline.
 If the AI goes off-track in one section, you can correct course without it derailing the entire document.